Twitter's former safety chief warns Musk is moving fast and "breaking things"

 Freedom of speech doesn’t mean freedom of reach.
 Negativity should & will get less reach than positivity. pic.twitter.com/36zl29rCSM

-But a new report from the nonprofit Center for Countering Digital Hate found the daily number of tweets containing hateful terms was "substantially higher" in the week leading up to Musk's post, compared to the baseline before he bought Twitter.
+But a new report from the nonprofit Center for Countering Digital Hate found the daily number of tweets containing hateful terms was "substantially higher" in late November, compared to the baseline before he bought Twitter.
 The number of tweets with the n-word tripled in that time, for example.

 Musk disputed CCDH's report as "utterly false" and said hate speech impressions are less than 0.1% of what's seen on Twitter.
 He pledged to publish the rate of hate speech impressions weekly.